Did you know that signs that prohibit soliciting are not enforceable?

 - Door-to-door activity that is subject to restrictions is included within Chapter 18 of the County Code.
 Specifically:

 - Most private entities are required to obtain a permit and must exhibit it to any resident.
+See the example at the top of this page!

 - Door-to-door activity is not permitted from one-half hour after sunset to one-half hour before sunrise.